bill-ut/CSCB07-group6-project/docs/PULL_REQUEST_TEMPLATE.md

+***Usage***: Do NOT edit `PULL_REQUEST_TEMPLATE.md` directly.
+When creating a PR, the template will be substituted into the comment space automatically.
+Again, this is not to be edited and commited.
+To tick a checkbox, either write it as such:
+- [x] Checked box

+by using an `x` between the square brackets or save the message the tick the boxes after.
+Additionally, please request a second party to review the code before commiting during large changes.

 # Description

-Added a login and signup page, as well as deleting unnecessary fragments.
-Using NavGraph now instead of hardcoding the pages.
+*Insert description here.*

 ## Type of change

 Please delete irrelevant options

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- Bug fix (non-breaking change which fixes an issue)
-- [O] New feature (non-breaking change which adds functionality)
+- New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+- This change requires a documentation update
-- [ ] Documentation and code style update
+- Documentation and code style update

 # Checklist:

-- [O] My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines of this project
-- [O] I have performed a self-review of my code
+- [ ] I have performed a self-review of my code
-- [O] Unclear code blocks have been thoroughly commented
+- [ ] Unclear code blocks have been thoroughly commented
-- [O] I have updated corresponding changes to the documentation
+- [ ] I have updated corresponding changes to the documentation
-- [O] My changes generate no new warnings
+- [ ] My changes generate no new warnings
-- [O] New and existing unit tests pass locally with my changes
+- [ ] New and existing unit tests pass locally with my changes
-- [O] Any new features are unittested with full coverage and are documented
+- [ ] Any new features are unittested with full coverage and are documented